 The organizational committee of the American College of Veterinary Botanical Medicine is diligently working towards making our goal of becoming an academic center for the advanced study of plant medicines a reality.
 Our main objectives include:

 The 2017 ACVBM Annual Conference will be held on October 20th, 2017 in conjunction with the AHVMA Annual Conference in San Diego, CA. Our herbwalk will be held on the 19th at 4 PM, and on the 20th John Chen will be speaking for six hours, followed by our Board meeting, then with a two hour evening session with Subhuti Dharmananda.

 Registration for 2017 Annual Conference is open!

-Public Comment on the Petition to AVMA is open!
+Public Comment on the Petition to AVMA is now closed.

 All content © the American College of Veterinary Botanical Medicine (ACVBM) 2017

 The ACVBM is not affiliated with the Veterinary Botanical Medicine Association (VBMA).

 Website created and maintained by Marble Hill Design.